Tulsa District awards construction contract for Tinker AFB project

-A hangar being constructed in the KC-46A maintenance complex at Tinker AFB, Oklahoma, April 12, 2022.
-The Tulsa District, U.S. Army Corps of Engineers awarded a 48 million construction contract to Harper Construction, Inc. of San Diego, California, December 23, 2024.
+The Tulsa District, U.S. Army Corps of Engineers awarded a $48 million construction contract to Harper Construction, Inc. of San Diego, California, Dec.
+23.

+The contract calls for paving associated with the KC-46A maintenance complex at Tinker Air Force Base, Oklahoma.

+The KC-46A is the U.S. Air Force's newest aerial refueling aircraft, and Tinker AFB is one of six military installations the Tulsa District supports for construction projects.

 |Date Taken: